carguero/frontend-challenge/README.md

 ## Introduction
 Hi!
 Thank you for your interest in participating in our selection process for dev front-end in Carguero.
 The objective of the proposed challenge is to allow a better assessment of your skills as a candidate for the front-end vacancy.
 This challenge must be done only by you.
-Its implementation and choice of tools may be questioned at another stage.
+It's implementation and choice of tools may be questioned at another stage.

-The challenge
+## The challenge
 Using the free movie API <a href="https://developers.themoviedb.org/3/getting-started/introduction" target="_blank">themoviedb</a> in version 3, you will be responsible for creating a listing of the most popular films of the day, by referring to the
 <a href="https://developers.themoviedb.org/3/discover/movie-discover">GET /discover/movie</a> endpoint to make the listing.